meg-gutshall/meg-gutshall.github.io/_drafts/2020-11-15-the_original_idea.md

 ## The Look and Feel

-Since this app was targeting a definite group of people—online self-paced software engineering students at Flation School—I decided to model its functioning after Flatiron's Learn.co curriculum platform, specifically their login functionality, curriculum topics, and study group dashboard.
+Since this app was targeting a definite group of people—online self-paced software engineering students at Flation School—I decided to model it after Flatiron's Learn.co curriculum platform, specifically their login functionality, curriculum topics, and study group dashboard.

 ## User Flow

 In my mind, the user flow would go something like this:

+### Login

-The student logs into the web app using their Flatiron School credentials and is immediately directed to the study group dashboard.
+The student logs into the web app using their Flatiron School credentials or GitHub OAuth and is immediately directed to the study group dashboard.
 From there, they have the ability to navigate the app to view other students' requests or create their own request.

+It's worth noting that creating any type of authentication system was by no means part of the project requirements, but the way my app was designed and modeled made it difficult to picture being used without it included.

 ### Navigating the App